niwciu/LCD_HD44780/ReadMe.md

 }

 ```
-It's a basic interfafce that connect library with your hw driver layer in application withiut making any depedencies between them.
-For more details, please lock at the example folder and search for LCD_IO_driver.c file for specific uController that you want to use.
+It's a basic interface that connects the library with your HW driver layer in the application without making any dependencies between them.
+For more details, please lock in the example folder and search for the LCD_IO_driver.c file for the specific uController that you want to use.

-## How to use in your Project - advance case
+## How to use in your Project - advanced case
-1. Copy LCD src files to your project
+1. Copy LCD library src files (files from src folder) to your project
 2. In lcd_hd44780.config.h
    - Define specyfic **LCD_TYPE** and usage of **RW Pin**<br>
     &emsp; &emsp;LCD_TYPE -> set one of the predefined types:<br>